shx7/kotlin-native/GRADLE_PLUGIN.md

     // Language and API version.
     konan.languageVersion = 'version'
     konan.apiVersion = 'version'

+    dependencies {
+        // Use the ':foo' project as a common project for multiplatform build. expectedBy project(':foo')
+    }

     konanArtifacts {
         // Targets to build this artifact for (optional, override the konan.targets list)